 Donating stock to Highway requires transferring the stock to Highway’s account at Morgan Stanley.
 Have your account manager/broker execute a “DTC” transfer of the shares.
 Highway’s “DTC” number is “015,” and our account number is “112-015941-115.”
 With this information, your broker should be able to complete any transfer within 24 hours of your request.
-Please email to let him know of incoming stock.
+Please email to let her know of incoming stock.
 Please note that all transferred stock will be sold immediately upon receipt by Morgan Stanley.

 You can now link your Amazon account to Amazon Smile, Amazon’s new charitable giving site.
 All you have to do is go to the AMAZON SMILE website and type “The Highway Community” into the search bar.
 The site will guide you through how to link you account from there, and 1% of your Amazon purchases will be donated to Highway.
-Please email DAVID if you have any questions or need assistance.
+Please email if you have any questions or need assistance.

 Your gift helps us live out our vision to serve the world.

 Jesus talked about money more than anything else, perhaps because he understood the unique power money has to make us feel like we’re in control and self-reliant—qualities precisely opposite of the trust and faith at the core of a relationship with God through Christ.

 At The Highway Community, we’d love to avoid talking about money.
 But the reality is that money is necessary to sustain our community—to provide for worship space, office space, electricity, web hosting, staff compensation, coffee and snacks on Sunday mornings…and the list goes on.

 As God has faithfully provided for The Highway Community through the years, our desire as a community is to continually grow and be challenged to give according to several biblical principles: